MRSevim/Flick/README.md

 If you want to run this app on your machine, do the following steps

+- Download or clone the repository and Create .env file in root of the directory.
+- Write PORT=5000 in the .env file and save (You can change the port if you want)
 - In your development terminal run:

 ```bash